mccarter/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Rolodex 23

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+ The market is for HR cohorts.
+It's a website any HR student can use to view the Linkedin, Blog, Github, Phone, and Email information for any of their cohort peers.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  It's a website any HR student can use to view the Linkedin, Blog, Github, Phone, and Email information for any of their cohort peers.

 ## Problem ##
   > Describe the problem your product solves.
+  Our information is everywhere and hard to find.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+ This product puts all our information in one place, making it easily accessible.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+ "The fastest way to find your peer's contact information"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just take out your phone and navigate to the website.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'Man this shit is good'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.